hussaifm/hussaifm/README.md

 # I am Fatima 👋
-I am a master-level biostatistics student with working experience in biomedical and healthcare analytics and familiarity in two coding languages, R and SAS.
-Also, I am open to learning other programming languages that are commonly used in data science like Python and SQL

 In my github website, I add my personal and coursework projects using R and SAS.
-I am planning to add more projects in the upcoming weeks.
-Stay tuned ;)

 - 📫 How to reach me: hussaifm@hotmail.com or http://www.linkedin.com/in/hussaifm